pgorman/dangerjaunt/minirules.md

 #### 5. Read Magic/Languages ####

-Only the Read Magic spell allows a caster to decipher mystical writing on items and scrolls.
+The spell allows a caster to comprehend either mystical writing on items and scrolls, or mundane foreign tongues.
 The caster also understands otherwise unknown, lost, ancient, or cryptic scribblings.
 Range: caster; duration: instant.